gospodinp/torei-rpg/rules.md

 The last person in the [Conflict] wins, and tells us what happens to the stakes.

-Everyone then discards all remaining dice, and rolls fallout.
-Fallout are negative consequences for participants who took a blow or two in the course of the conflict.  *Fallout does not stop you from winning the stakes*.
-A general can win a battle, but die in his moment of glory.
+Everyone then discards all remaining dice, and rolls [Fallout].

 ## Challenge